i582/wallet-engine/README.md

 ## Wallet flow diagrams

-The diagrams below cover every public wallet flow.
+The diagrams below cover the wallet lifecycle and transfer flows.
 Terminal nodes use both a text prefix and a color, so their meaning does not depend on color alone:

 - `CALL ERROR` means a thrown Swift/Kotlin error or a rejected TypeScript promise.